Tort liability for contract breach: French Supreme Court sets limits

 • Bois Rouge – January 13, 2020: The Court went further, stating that the third party does not need to prove a distinct tortious fault.
 Demonstrating the causal link between the breach and the damage is enough.

-Facts Behind the July 2024 Decision
+B. Facts Behind the July 2024 Decision

 • Clamageran was responsible for handling machines owned by Aetna Group Spa.